ut-parla/Parla.py/tutorial/1_control_flow/README.md

 ### Task Dependencies

 Tasks can be ordered by specifying dependencies between them.
-If TaskB depends on TaskA then TaskB will be guaranteed to execute after TaskA has completed.
+If TaskB depends on TaskA then TaskB will be guaranteed to execute only after TaskA has completed.

 Dependencies can be specified by passing a list of taskids to the `dependencies` argument of `@spawn`.
 This is the second argument and may be specified without the keyword.